 Complete your profile

-Completing your profile so important.
+Completing your profile is so important.
 Especially as a newbie with no prior reviews.

 Yes, you will be reviewed as a guest.
 Don’t worry, you will have your chance to review your stay as well.